Peter Roche (sculptor): Selected performances with Linda Buis

-1985 Conversations and interviews RKS Gallery, Auckland.
-This exhibition of drawings by Roche and Buis and sculptures signaled Roche’s move away from performance to sculpture and was probably their last joint exhibition.
+1985 Conversations and interviews, RKS Gallery, Auckland.
+This exhibition of drawings by Roche and Buis and sculptures signaled Roche's move away from performance to sculpture and was probably their last joint exhibition.
 Roche and Buis described the works as ‘metaphors for emotion’ while art writer Pitts talks of 'ear piercing noises and the threat of exposed wiring.
 Audience responses and unease were still part of the mix.'

-Peter Roche sculptor
+Sculpture career

-By late 1985 Roche’s partnership with Buis came to an end and he focused on sculpture, apart from a brief return to performing in 1996.
+By late 1985 Roche's partnership with Buis came to an end and he focused on sculpture, apart from a brief return to performing in 1996.
 The work created in his studio in Point Chevalier foregrounded the use of light and mechanics and were often seen as threatening.
 He was also involved in at least two large commissioned works: Coral at the Vero Building in Central Auckland, an 8 by 2 meter light sculpture attached to the side of the building and in 2008 Saddleblaze a large light installation installed at the Gibbs Farm.
 In 2009 the Auckland Council commissioned Roche to produce Twister, a 20 metre high ‘tornado-shaped sculpture made of steel tubing and neon lighting.’
 However, after a number of years, the project was cancelled.
 Roche also participated in a number of International art festivals including the Australian Sculpture Triennial, with Linda Buis (Melbourne, 1981), the Paris Biennale (1982) and the first Gwangju Biennale (1995) in Korea.

 Selected exhibitions

-1985 ANZART Auckland ’85 A trans Tasman artists’ exchange.
+1985 ANZART Auckland ’85 — A trans Tasman artists’ exchange.

-1988 Peter Roche 3 Kinetic Drawings 33 1/3 Gallery Wellington.
+1988 Peter Roche 3 Kinetic Drawings — 33 1/3 Gallery Wellington.
 Large drawings and assemblages.

-1988 Dome Installation Sarjeant Gallery, Whanganui.
+1988 Dome Installation — Sarjeant Gallery, Whanganui.

-1988 Drawing Analogies (group) City Gallery Wellington. catalogue here.
+1988 Drawing Analogies (group) — City Gallery Wellington. catalogue here.